 BNP Paribas took part in the development of an awareness-raising e-learning module called "Human Rights into Business", co-created with the other members of the French association Entreprises pour les Droits de l'Homme (Businesses for Human Rights - EDH).
-This e-learning module is mandatory for all employees who directly contribute to the promotion of human rights including Risk management teams, Procurement, relationship managers in Corporate and Institutional Banking (CIB) and the CSR network.
-Available in eight languages and freely accessible to all Group employees.
+This e-learning module is mandatory for all employees who directly contribute to the promotion of human rights.
+It is available in eight languages and freely accessible to all Group employees